Skip Navigation

 3. Maintain access

-• Collecting additional credentials for external access
+• Harvesting additional credentials for broader access.

 How are APTs detected?